Paladinleeds/paladinleeds.github.io/docs/plugins/index.md

 I am also aware of devices that utilise StreamDeck plugins but do not directly interface with the Elgato StreamDeck software.
 I will not be testing these devices, and users are also not allowed to submit compatibility check information about these for the documentation.

 !!! danger
     These devices that don't interface directly with the StreamDeck software are using reverse-engineering and other hacks to gain functionality.
 As a result, they often have quirks that cause issues within plugins.
-As a result, support cannot be provided if there are issues.
+Consequently, support cannot be provided if there are issues.
 You would have to liaise with other users outside of the server.